kjand3/floorplan-analyzer/README.md

 | file1.png |   250    |   200    |   270    |    220   |   Chair  |
 | file2.pdf |   400    |   200    |   420    |    220   |   Plant  |

 ```

+# Future Work and Remarks

+There is still a lot of work needed around labeled dataset generation and compilation to build a stronger
+performing model.
+We can also add additional features to the model like:

+- Validation data support during training
+- Distributed cluster training
+- Benchmarking model metrics
+- Adding a config.yaml from the user as an commmand line argument